 Last week was Week 8 of the 52 Weeks of Pinterest Challenge.
-I have always loved the idea of having lunches prepped for the whole week.
+I have always loved the idea of having lunches prepped for the whole week and decided to try a Bento Box Lunch Prep.
 I have pinned lots and lots of ideas on how to create lunch bowls, bistro boxes, mason jar salads, etc.

 Even though I am at home now, it is still really helpful to have my lunch already prepped.
 I don’t want to waste precious time trying to come up with something for lunch each day.